JDsProjects/JDBot/readme.md

 > > Warning someone will cause the bot to DM the person warned.
 >

-### JDBot is always being updated, with many new and useful features coming *in the works*
+### JDBot is always being updated, with many new and useful features coming *in the future*

 ### Any Questions about JDBot?